goytoom/LLMs_perils_opportunities/README.md

 ### BERT
 1. To fine-tune BERT, open `annoations/train_bert_model/train_BERT.ipynb` and run all cells
    - You will need a GPU for this step!
-We used a v100 on a computing cluster but also tested it with an RTX 2070s!
+We used a v100 on a computing cluster but it should also run on less powerful GPUs (e.g., RTX2060)!
-   - You will have to make sure to have all GPU related packages (e.g., CUDA, CUDA Toolkit, etc) correctly installed.
-This should be done automatically when creating the conda environment from the .yaml file.
-Check this website if you encounter issues with using your GPU and tensorflow: https://www.tensorflow.org/install/pip
+   - Make sure to have all GPU related packages (e.g., CUDA, CUDA Toolkit, etc) correctly installed.
+   - This should be done automatically when creating the conda environment from the .yaml file.
+   - Check this website if you encounter issues with using your GPU and tensorflow: https://www.tensorflow.org/install/pip

-   - After running the file, the model will be saved in `annotations/models/mfrc_normal_full.h5`
+2. After running the file, the model will be saved in `annotations/models/mfrc_normal_full.h5`

-2. Create the predictions on the test sample by running all cells in `annoations/train_bert_model/predict_BERT.ipynb`:
+3. Create the predictions on the test sample by running all cells in `annoations/train_bert_model/predict_BERT.ipynb`:
      - The predictions will be saved under `results/predictions/mfrc_labels_normal_full.csv`

-3. We also created regular `.py` files for training and prediction to use via command line.
+4. We also created regular `.py` files for training and prediction to use via command line.
 If you are using a computing cluster with slurm, we also created exemplary `.job` files.
 Adjust as needed.
      - If you use the command line, the arguments for training are "mfrc", "full", "normal" (corpus, aggregate level for moral values, training type)
      - If you want to optimize the model paramters (e.g., add classification layers, change the bert model, etc), you can train using "eval" instead of "normal", which will return a cross-validated performance on the training data.
 In that case you also need to specify the threshold for classifying a text as a containing a moral sentiment (between 0-1).